redhat-cip/software-factory/docs/testing.rst

      name: sfstack
      jobs:
        - 'sfstack-unit-tests'
-       - 'periodic-sfstack-unit-tests'
+       - 'sfstack-functional-tests'

+The definition above use the default job templates provided by jobs/sf_jjb_conf.yaml.

-Edit zuul/projects.yaml to configure when jobs get executed, e.g., to get the unit tests run on check pipelines and also periodically:
+Edit zuul/projects.yaml to configure when jobs get executed, e.g., to get the unit and functional tests run on check and gate pipelines:

 .. code-block:: yaml

  - name: sfstack
    check:
      - sfstack-unit-tests
-   periodic:
+     - sfstack-functional-tests
+   gate:
+     - sfstack-unit-tests
-     - periodic-sfstack-unit-tests
+     - sfstack-functional-tests

 Once your modifications are done, you need to commit and push your change on Gerrit.
 Please refer to :ref:`publishchange` if you don't know how to use **git-review** to send a new path